nextstrain/nextclade_data/template-tutorial/README.md

                                     /gene="C"
 ```

 Note that the white space in these genbank files is important for parsing and is very difficult to keep track of when editing by hand.
 Be very careful as you're making these edits!
-The notebook in `helperScripts/relabelGenbankFeatures.ipynb` may be helpful for this step.

 Places these files into the directory `references-files/` as `reference.fasta` and `reference.gb`